 Hello and welcome!

-International Schools Consortium is committed to providing transformative,
+WYIS is committed to providing a transformative, holistic,

-holistic K12 education to develop globally-minded individuals who learn, love, and lead.
+K12 education to develop globally minded individuals who learn, love, and lead.

 WYIS is located on a purpose-built campus.
 The facilities include an academic building, performing arts center, and sports complex.
 The academic building consists of 28 large classrooms, a spacious library with break-out rooms, two fully-equipped science labs, and two art studios.
 The self-contained Early Childhood Center (ECC) consists of large rooms with direct access to the outdoor play area and in-room bathroom facilities.
 Students enjoy a completely climate-controlled, indoor environment.
 Outdoor spaces include separate ECC and elementary playgrounds, basketball courts, weight room, and a full-size, artificial turf soccer pitch.
 The sports center includes a full-size, indoor gymnasium.

 - Bright, colorful, welcoming classrooms

 - Specialist areas for Science, Music, Art and Drama

 - Additional technology resources available (iPads, MacBooks, digital cameras)

 - Dedicated theater for Music and Drama performances